brianwangora/serendipity-motors/README.md

 it has 4 client-side routes; Home, Contact, Inventory and Add a Vehicle.
 Whereby Inventory has nested routes that point to more information.

+Once you open the URL for the live site, click on any of the links seen at the top of the page.

+You can also refer to this video ("https://www.youtube.com/watch?v=Gc4chFanPhc&t=1s") to explain how to move around on the site.

+The links are explained below.

 ### 1. Home
 Here the user is presented with information about the dealership and can toggle dark mode or light mode depending on preference.